 The information generated on the CMA, CSA, or CMS equipment shall be kept on the equipment until the information is moved to an appropriate archive facility.
 Deletion of the security audit data from the equipment shall be performed by an entity other than the CMA.
 This entity shall be identified in the appropriate CPS.
-Security audit data shall be retained on-site for at least two months, then off-site as archive records in accordance with Section 5.5.2.
+Audit logs shall be retained on-site until reviewed, then off-site as archive records in accordance with Section 5.5.2.